H5N1 Analysis Request Form : https://www.hug.ch/laboratoire-virologie/centre-national-reference-pour-infections-virales

 For samples that are positive for influenza A and/or B, a detailed characterization of the influenza viruses present in the sample will be performed (subtyping, antigenic proximity to vaccine strains, genotyping and identification of mutations associated with antiviral resistance).

-In calendar week 40 of 2025, a new season of monitoring respiratory viruses circulating among the Swiss population began.
-In calendar week 01/2026, only 15 samples from patients with symptoms of acute respiratory infection were sent to the CNRI for analysis.
-The CNRI detected SARS-CoV-2 in one sample, influenza type A in nine samples and RSV in none.
-The prevalence of influenza virus in the Swiss population remains high.
-The prevalence of Covid has decreased slightly.
+In calendar week 40 of 2025, a new season of monitoring respiratory viruses circulating in the Swiss population began.
+In calendar week 09/2026, 23 samples from patients with symptoms of acute respiratory infection were sent to the CNRI for analysis.
+The CNRI detected SARS-CoV-2 in one sample, influenza type A in two samples and RSV in seven samples.
+The spread of the influenza virus among the Swiss population has fallen below the epidemic threshold.
+The spread of Covid remains very low.
+The spread of RSV fluctuates but is still present.

 Contact :